Publication date: 28 October 2025

 What is FTD (First Time Deposit) in Affiliate Marketing?

 What is FTD in gambling, in simple terms?
 To put it simply, FTD is the first deposit a new player makes into their gaming account after registration.
 It’s a key conversion metric for an affiliate, signaling that “cold” traffic has turned into a “hot,” paying customer, or in affiliate slang, a “depositing player.”
+Now that we understand the basics, let’s explore how this metric has evolved.

-The Context of Using FTD in Affiliate Marketing and iGaming
+The Evolution of FTD in Affiliate Marketing

 Practical Application (Case in Point)